Kazan: Trolleybus

 Kazan's trolleybus system is one of the oldest in Russia.
 Operation opened on 27 November 1948.
 In recent years, it continues to develop: new lines were launched, built and planned, while some new trolleybus lines replaced the removed tram lines.
 Two trolleybus depots operate a fleet of over 200 trolleybuses, all of which are green, and serve 10 routes with a total length of 359.9 km.
 A major overhaul (CWR) of old trolleybuses was carried out at the Kazan aircraft plant KAPO for the city at the beginning of the 21st century.

 As of June 2024, the fare is 42 rubles in cash or 38 rubles by electronic transportation card or debit card.
 On the routes, conductors are involved and, in addition to paying for cash (with a higher fare), there are general civil (with different tariff plans for replenishment, including time passes and an "electronic wallet"), as well as preferential electronic transport cards.

 All trolleybuses are monitored by an automated control system based on satellite navigation.
 Any Internet user can track the movement of trolleybuses.

 Metro

 A single-line Kazan Metro (running north to south-east) opened on 27 August 2005.
-As of 2024, the Kazan Metro had eleven stations and crossed the Kazanka River.
-A second metro line is being built (Feb 2024).
+As of February 2024, the Kazan Metro had eleven stations and crossed the Kazanka River, with a second metro line being built.